This page contains details on THE FOOD we served

 * Purple grape mustard is available here .

 * black rice and white beans with sage and garlic

 * Recipe is from Risotto by Judith Barrett and Norma Wasserman.

 * Use black rise instead of white.

-* Do not mix beans and rice together until just before you serve them or the beans will turn black and you will loose the contrast.
+* Do not mix beans and rice together until just before you serve them or the beans will turn black and you will lose the contrast.